-The Corporation's cash, marketable securities, and fixed income securities are distributed among government guaranteed instruments and investment grade commercial paper.
+The Corporation's cash and cash equivalents and marketable securities are distributed among government guaranteed instruments and investment grade commercial paper.
 All funds are held in fully segregated accounts and include only Canadian dollar instruments.
 The Corporation does not expect any liquidity issues or credit losses on these instruments.